-This fast one-pan Kielbasa and Cabbage Skillet dish is filling, full of flavor, and so easy for any weeknight dinner!
+This fast and easy one-pan Kielbasa and Cabbage Skillet dish is filling, full of flavor, and a perfect healthy weeknight dinner!

 This one-pan skillet is great for Saint Patrick’s Day or just any weeknight dinner when you need something easy and fast.